 UK property is one of the most attractive options for investors as there is a lot of demand for accommodation across the country.
 Beginning with easy availability of tenants, through to investment options, high growth potential and long-term stable source of income, property investment UK offers it all.
+Switching from a residential mortgage to buy to let is an attractive option for potential BTL landlords as it allows them to be part of the buy to let segment and benefit from the advantages that the buy to let sector offers.

 Moreover, the demand for rental accommodation continues to rise as there is a shortage of new homes coming onto the market.
 Apart from this, rising house prices have weighed on affordability and an increasing number of potential first time buyers are being priced out of the market.
 This means, there is a lot of potential for property investment UK.
 Therefore, there is a lot landlords can look up to as they can invest in the letting business through options such as the buy to let.
 While existing landlords are already reaping rich benefits by letting out their properties, those with residential mortgages can also be part of the letting business by converting their residential mortgages to buy to let mortgages.